Chapter 12:

 Finally, I turned my attention to the last member of our bizarre troupe.
 She hovered nearby, regarding me with an air of detached indifference.

-"So, are you coming with us?"
-I asked, trying to start a conversation.
+“So, are you coming with us?”
+I asked, attempting to start a conversation.
 Up close, she was even more striking.
-Her orange hair had a faint golden luminescence, richer than any redhead's.
-Her face, even set in a frown, was exquisitely beautiful.
+Her orange hair possessed a faint golden luminescence, far richer than any redhead’s.
+Her face, even set in a slight frown, was exquisitely beautiful.

 I could feel the stares of the others boring into my back, no doubt thinking I had finally lost my mind, talking to empty air.

 She simply turned her head away with the air of a petulant queen.
 I tried again, this time with a wave of my hand, but she offered no response.
-She was ignoring me, but I was certain she knew I could see her.
+She was pointedly ignoring me, but I was certain she knew I could see her.
 Whatever.
-For all I knew, she was a ghost or a local spirit who had wandered in.
+For all I knew, she was a ghost or a local spirit who had wandered in during the ritual.
 This was a world of magic, after all.

 “Have it your way,” I muttered, giving up.
 I turned back to the envoy.
 “Alright, we’re ready.
 Lead on.”